+Maryland

-Maryland (State or other jurisdiction of incorporation) 001-37351 (Commission File Number) 46-5053858 (IRS Employer Identification No.)
+(State or other jurisdiction of incorporation)

+001-37351 (Commission File Number)

-8400 East Prentice Avenue, 9th Floor Greenwood Village, Colorado, 80111 (Address of principal executive offices)
+8400 East Prentice Avenue, 9th Floor Greenwood Village, Colorado 80111 (Address of principal executive offices)

-(720) 630-2600 (Registrant's telephone number, including area code)
+(Registrant's telephone number, including area code)

+Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions (see General Instruction A.2. below):

+□ Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425)

+□ Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12)

+□ Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b))

+D Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c))

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbols Name of each exchange on which registered Common Shares of Beneficial Interest, \$0.01 par value per share NSA New York Stock Exchange Series A Cumulative Redeemable Preferred Shares of Beneficial Interest, par value \$0.01 per share NSA Pr A New York Stock Exchange

-under aı Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant my of the following provisions (see General Instruction A.2. below): Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c)) Ind icate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (17 CFR §230.405) or Rule 12b-2 of the Securities Exchange Act of 1934 (17 CFR §240.12b-2).
-Em erging growth company If a an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).
+Emerging growth company $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+46-5053858 (IRS Employer Identification No.)

-Item 8.01 Other Events.
+Item 8.01 Other Events

-National Storage Affiliates Trust (the "Company") is superseding and replacing in its entirety the discussion under the heading "U.S. Federal Income Tax Considerations" in the prospectus dated March 14, 2018, which is a part of the registration statement on Form S-3 (Registration No. 333-223654) filed with the Securities and Exchange Commission by the Company on March 14, 2018, and in the prospectus supplements thereto, with the discussion under the heading "U.S. Federal Income Tax Considerations" included herewith as Exhibit 99.1.
+National Storage Affiliates Trust (the "Company") is superseding and replacing in its entirety (a) the discussion under the heading "U.S. Federal Income Tax Considerations" in the prospectus dated March 14, 2018, which is a part of the registration statement on Form S-3 (Registration No. 333-223654) filed with the Securities and Exchange Commission by the Company on March 14, 2018, and in the prospectus supplements thereto, and (b) the discussion under the heading "U.S. Federal Income Tax Considerations" included in Exhibit 99.1 to the Current Report on Form 8-K filed on February 27, 2019, with the discussion under the heading "U.S. Federal Income Tax Considerations" included herewith as Exhibit 99.1.

-Item 9.01 Financial Statements and Exhibits.
+Item 9.01.
+Financial Statements and Exhibits.